iancharles/cloudbuster/README.md

 ### An interactive tool for creating Cloudformation Templates

 ## Prerequisites
-- Python 3.7 needs to be installed (it does not need to be your default Python install)
+- Python 3.7 or later needs to be installed (it does not need to be your default Python install)
-- Pipenv
+    - If you are using Windows, WSL (Windows Subsystem on Linux) is highly recommended, preferably with Ubuntu 20.04.
+If using a different distribution with WSL, you may need to install a more recent version of Python.
 - AWS CLI needs to be installed and configured.
     - Either version (1 or 2) should be fine
     - Profiles need to be set up in ~/.aws/config
+- Pipenv (or your preferred method of isolation) is **strongly** recommended

+## Install Methods
+Cloudbuster can be installed either by installing a wheel file through pip, or downloading the full source code and using a virtual env.

+### Install from wheel
+The first method is simpler, but runs the risk of incompatible depencencies if not using virtualenvs.
+First, download the wheel file (currently: https://github.com/iancharles/cloudbuster/raw/master/cloudbuster-0.1.0-py37-none-any.whl)
+Then, install:

+    $ pip3 install cloudbuster-0.1.0-py37-none-any.whl

+### Download source code directly
+First, download or clone this project.
+Navigate to the main folder.
-If using Python 3.7 and Pipenv are installed, you can create a virtualenv for this project by running the following command:
+If using Python 3.7+ and Pipenv, you can create a virtualenv for this project by running the following command in the main folder:

     $ pipenv install